creativecommons/quantifying/README.md

 ### The three phases of generating a report

-1. **1-Fetch**: This phase involves collecting data from a particular source using its API.
+1. **Fetch**: This phase involves collecting data from a particular source using its API.
 Before writing any code, we plan the analyses we want to perform by asking meaningful questions about the data.
 We also consider API limitations (such as query limits) and design a query strategy to work